vnmakarov/mum-hash/README.md

     to speedup MUM PRNG
     * I added code to calculate a few PRNs at once to calculate them in parallel
     * I added AVX2 version functions to use faster `MULX` instruction
-    * The new version also passes NIST Statistical Test Suite
+    * The new version also passed NIST Statistical Test Suite.
+It was tested even on bigger data (10K bitstreams each containing 10M bits).
+The test took several days on i7-4790K
     * The new version is **almost 2 times** faster the old one and MUM PRN speed became almost the same as xoroshiro128+ one
       * xoroshiro128+ and MUM PRNG functions are inlined in the benchmark program